2025 Volvo XC90 Plug-In Hybrid

 Tested vehicle: 2016 Volvo XC90 T6 Momentum Plus 4-door 4wd

 The Volvo XC90 was redesigned for the 2016 model year after a one-year absence from the market and a plug-in hybrid electric variant was introduced.
-Beginning with 2021 models the plug-in hybrid electric variant became known as the Volvo XC90 Recharge but has since reverted back to its previous name of plug-in hybrid for the 2025 model year.
+Initially known as the Volvo XC90 Plug-In Hybrid, it became the Volvo XC90 Recharge from model years 2021-2024.
+For the 2025 model year, it has reverted to the original name.
+These ratings also apply to the all-new 2025.5 XC90.

 Evaluation criteriaRating